 Painting Autumn - Carousel image 884x350.jpg Horizontal TabsDescription Explore the autumn palette in this 2-day painting workshop with accomplished artist/illustrator Barb Hranilovich, working in watercolor, gouache, pastels, acrylic paints, or mixed media.
 Thursday, October 11, 2018 to Friday, October 12, 2018 Registration Fee: $175 *K-12 Educators: Earn 12 State of Michigan SCECH clock hours by attending this workshop.
-Register Here Explore the autumn palette in this 2-day painting workshop with accomplished artist/illustrator Barb Hranilovich.
+This course is now closed.
+Explore the autumn palette in this 2-day painting workshop with accomplished artist/illustrator Barb Hranilovich.
 Work in your preferred medium - whether watercolor, gouache, pastels, acrylic paints, or mixed media (please, no oil paints or toxic substances).
 Barb will share tips and tricks for layering, washes, line work, color, and texture.
 Learn how to plan your composition and strategize an approach to help you bring life to your piece.
 Whether you tend toward abstraction or realism, you will benefit from this exploration of the fall season.
 Please plan to bring your own media supplies (paints or pastels, brushes and paper or canvas) and some choices of reference imagery to help you get started.
 For more details, click on the supply tab.
 All skill levels welcome.
-Faculty Barbara Hranilovich Instructor of Visual Arts and Entrepreneurship, Interlochen College of Creative Arts Schedule Supplies Students should brin art supplies of choice.
-Paints, pastels, drawing tools, substrates.
-If desired, bring photo reference of autumn images or fallish items to paint.
-Here are some suggestions, if needed: Paint colors (acrylic or watercolor): red, yellow, blue, white, one purple, and black (that's the bare minimum) or you may want a travel kit or starter kit.
+Faculty Barbara Hranilovich Instructor of Visual Arts and Entrepreneurship, Interlochen College of Creative Arts Schedule Supplies Students please bring: Art supplies of choice: Paints, pastels, drawing tools, substrates.
+Reference photos, of autumn images or fallish items to paint.
+Suggestions, if needed: Paint colors (acrylic or watercolor): red, yellow, blue, white, one purple, and black (that's the bare minimum) or you may want a travel kit or starter kit.
 A few different sized brushes, suited to the medium you'll be using.
 One round/pointed for detail, one straight edged (at least 1/2” wide) and one at least 1” wide (this could be an inexpensive house brush) Appropriate paper for watercolor or pastel (drawing boards available in classroom) For acrylics, 2-3 pre-stretched canvas, canvas board, or wood panel.
 Watercolor or pastel paper You may work in any size you like but 9x12" or 11x14" are manageable in the time we have Sketching tool, such as a soft pencil or charcoal pencil Rags for cleaning brushes Palette, whether palette paper, Styrofoam trays, or other Reference photos, scenes, or close-ups of garden imagery that calls to you.